History of Cincinnati: Native Americans

-From about 900 to 1600 CE, during the Late Prehistoric Period, a cultural group called the Fort Ancient people lived in southwest Ohio.
-Shawnee, as well as Siouan speakers such as the Mosopelea and Tutelo are believed by some scholars to be their descendants, were hunter-gatherers who established villages during the summers and followed and hunted animal populations in the winter throughout the Ohio River Valley.
+From about 900 to 1600 CE, during the Late Prehistoric Period, a distinct material culture, named Fort Ancient by archaeologists, was found throughout southwest Ohio.
+The peoples who likely made this material culture include Shawnee, Mosopelea, Moneton and Massawomeck.
+They lived in large agricultural towns and hunted animal populations in the winter throughout the Ohio River Valley.
 Men hunted and protected their tribes, while women gathered food and farmed crops.
 They constructed wigwams for lodging in the villages.
-Like other tribes in Ohio—the Ojibwe, Miami and Lenape people—their language is of the Algonquian languages family.
+The area also included other tribes such as the Ojibwe, Miami and Lenape people.

 View from the Shawnee Lookout Archeological District, which may be the largest continuously occupied hilltop Native American site in the United States.

-Their way of life changed, beginning in the mid-1600s, as people of European descent encroached on their hunting and summer lands and became competitors of Europeans and other Native American tribes in the ensuing fur trade of British and French fur traders.
-Their options for redress were to search for unoccupied land, destroy colonial settlements, or fight.
-Many Shawnee and other tribes were temporarily driven out of Ohio beginning in the 1640s by the Iroquois Confederacy who hunted deer, beaver, and other fur-bearing animals.
-According to the State of Ohio’s “Ohio Memory” historical research site, “The Shawnee, and other tribes with claims to Ohio lands, could return in 1701 when the Treaty of Grande Paix ended the Iroquois’ campaign in the Ohio Country, but American Indians continued to struggle with other tribes against the colonies over land disputes.”
+Their way of life changed, beginning in the mid-1600s, as European colonists settled on their hunting and summer lands.
+Competition began between European colonial powers and Native American tribes in the ensuing fur trade.
+Their options for redress were to flee to unoccupied lands, assimilate, or fight.
+Many Shawnee and other tribes were temporarily driven out of Ohio beginning in the 1640s by the Haudenosaunee Confederacy who hunted deer, beaver, and other fur-bearing animals.
+According to the State of Ohio's "Ohio Memory" historical research site, "The Shawnee, and other tribes with claims to Ohio lands, could return in 1701 when the Treaty of Grande Paix ended the Iroquois' campaign in the Ohio Country, but American Indians continued to struggle with other tribes against the colonies over land disputes."

 The Shawnee supported the French during the French and Indian War (1754–1763).
 There were continued land disputes and treaties in the 18th century.
-Members of the Ojibwa, Lenape, Ottawa, Wyandotte and Shawnee tribes formed an alliance with the Miami tribe, led by Little Turtle in the fight for their land.
+Members of the Ojibwe, Lenape, Odawa, Wyandotte and Shawnee tribes allied with the Miami tribe, led by Little Turtle in the fight for their land.
 Ultimately, after the Battle of the Wabash (1792) and Battle of Fallen Timbers (1794), eleven tribes signed the Treaty of Greenville in 1794 which forced them to relinquish most of their land.